YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/PlaybackController.md

 ## PreviousCommandIssued event {#PreviousCommandIssued}
-Reports to CIC that the user pressed the Previous button on the client device or responds to the [`PlaybackController.ExpectPreviousCommand`](#ExpectPreviousCommand) directive from CIC.
+Reports to CIC if the user presses the Previous button on the client device or responds to the [`PlaybackController.ExpectPreviousCommand`](#ExpectPreviousCommand) directive from CIC.
 Upon receiving the event, CIC sends the appropriate directive to the client.

 ### Context fields